Geobert/caith/README.md

 `6d10 t7` : Roll six ten-sided dice and any that are seven or higher are counted as a success.
 The dice in the roll are not added together for a total.
 Any die that meets or exceeds the target number is added to a total of successes.

 `5d10 t8 f1` : f# denotes a failure number that each dice must match or be beneath in order to count against successes.
 These work as a sort of negative success and are totalled together as described above.
 In the example roll, roll five ten-sided dice and each dice that is 8 or higher is a success and subtract each one.
 The total may be negative.
 If the option is given a 0 value, that is the same as not having the option at all thus a normal sum of all dice in the roll is performed instead.

+`5d10 t8 tt10` : 8 and 9 are counted as success, 10 are counted twice.

+`3d6 t[2,4,6]` : only even result will count as success (handy for games like "Knight").

 `4d10 k3` : Roll four ten-sided dice and keep the lowest three dice rolled.